 The book is set in 1950's London and New York.
 The gist is about a young girl, called Elle who goes to live with her gran after her mother dies.
 Gran is quite an eccentric oldster!
 She's a former silent screen star who has a very unusual house on Gramercy Park in New York.

-She is strange and can be intimidating, although, she's kind-hearted.
-The house is filled with her 'saves'.
+Elle finds Gran's house filled with her 'saves'.
 Gran saves people and Elle soon grows to love her.

 Here is a bit about her Aunt Dotty.